Current students (2018 -current)

 Jennifer Pouplin (2017-2018)

-Jennifer is currently a PhD student in the School of Aeronautics and Astronautics at Purdue University.
+Jennifer was a PhD student in the School of Aeronautics and Astronautics at Purdue University.
 She obtained her Bachelor's degree in mechanical engineering in France, and has interned with the German Aerospace Center as well as with Airbus (France).
 From Jennifer: "As a PhD student at Purdue University, I have been working on laser sailing.
 Laser sailing is a novel and exiting propulsion method that propels a spacecraft, theoretically up to relativistic speed, without the need for an on-board propulsion system, but rather a large sail that collects photonic energy coming from a laser beam.
 I hope to contribute to planetary mission design after I finish my degree to expand our current scientific knowledge of our planetary system, but also our galaxy.
 I would like to thank the Andromeda Movement for supporting me towards those goals and contribute to space exploration."

 Steve Zusack (2017-2018)

-Steve is currently a Master's student in the School of Aeronautics and Astronautics at Purdue University.
+Steve was a Master's student in the School of Aeronautics and Astronautics at Purdue University.
 He obtained his Bachelor's degree in mechanical engineering from IUPUI, and has interned with NASA Johnson Space Center in Houston, the NASA Marshall Space Flight Center in Alabama, and the NASA Langley Research Center in Virginia.
 From Steve: "My research has taken me through mechanical design, materials science, additive manufacturing (3D printing), human-robotic interaction, systems engineering, and mission architecture.
 Currently, I am part of a research group analyzing the development and operations of systems that would allow humans to travel to the Moon and Mars.
 I hope to continue with large scale systems engineering and mission architecture and analysis after I finish my degree.
 However, no matter where I find myself, I believe I have gained the knowledge necessary to make a difference in this incredibly complex field and help expand humanity beyond Earth."

 Ashwati Das (2015-2016)